The short version

 - Your workflow is "find operators who might want this specific space"

-- You need verified decision-maker contacts for fast outreach
+- You need verified decision-maker contacts for fast outreach, not just names from a database

 Use both if…